Home

 Add Synonyms for Q&A

 Another way model designers can leverage Copilot is through the Q&A visual.
-I mentioned this on LinkedIn about six months ago.
+I mentioned this on LinkedIn previously.
 Initially, I thought the Q&A visual might be revamped to rely on generative AI, but that’s not the case.
 Instead, Copilot enhances the Q&A feature by effortlessly adding synonyms to my tables, improving its understanding of user questions.
 In the screenshot below, you can see the suggested synonyms marked with a green icon.

 Q&A Visual - Copilot Enhanced Synonyms